1ay1/neowall/.github/SECURITY.md

 ### Known Security Boundaries

-What Staticwall does NOT protect against:
+What NeoWall does NOT protect against:

 - **Malicious Images:** We load PNG/JPEG files - ensure your image sources are trusted
 - **Config Injection:** Don't allow untrusted users to modify your config file